-Prerequisite: ENG 1302 and junior standing.
 History, theory and basic techniques of advertising, with special emphasis on the use of media in advertising campaigns and message development for media campaigns.

-3399 Directed Study in English

-Prerequisite: Formal approval by department chair and dean.
+3399 Directed Study in English Prerequisite: Formal approval by department chair and dean.
 Intensive individual study of a selected topic under the guidance of a member of the faculty.

-4101 Proseminar in Professional Writing (1-1-0)
+4098 English Portfolio (0-0-0) Prerequisite: Declaring English major and filing for graduation.
+This non-credit course certifies that a degree requirement (submission of a portfolio of samples of the student's writing) has been fulfilled by a student majoring in the BA in English.
+The student enrolls in ENG 4098 in the semester of anticipated graduation and submits a portfolio of about five writing projects from a range of upper level courses approved for the English major.
+As an introduction to these writings, the students writes a 500-word reflective essay that shows the student's growth by explaining the choice of writings and the particular English major skills evident in each.
+The portfolio is graded S for being submitted or IP for not being submitted.
+Only a grade of S, certified by the degree coordinator, allows graduation.
+4099 Professional Writing Portfolio (0-0-0) Prerequisite: Declaring Professional Writing major and filing for graduation.
+This non-credit course certifies that a degree requirement (submission of a portfolio of samples of the student's writing) has been fulfilled by a student majoring in the BS in Professional Writing.
+The student enrolls in ENG 4099 in the semester of anticipated graduation and submits a portfolio of about five writing projects from a range of courses approved for the PW major.
+Using guidelines supplied by the degree coordinator, the student provides documentation for each project.
+The portfolio is graded S for being submitted, or IP for not being submitted.
+Only a grade of S, certified by the degree coordinator, allows graduation.
+4101 Proseminar in Professional Writing (1-1-0) Prerequisite: ENG 3302.

 A capstone course for Professional Writing majors; an overview of possibilities for further education and employment.
-Review of graduate programs and the application process; preparation for the job search, with special emphasis on assembling a portfolio.

-4105 Senior Capstone Project (1-1-0)

-Co-requisite: Enrollment in an upper-level English course and an approved project.
+Review of graduate programs and the application process; preparation for the job search, with special emphasis on assembling a portfolio 4105 Senior Capstone Project (1-1-0) Corequisite: Enrollment in an upper-level English course and an approved project.
 A capstone course for English majors.
 Under the supervision of the instructor of the co-requisite course, students complete a project exemplifying creative and critical skills acquired as an English major.

-4306 Science Writing (3-3-0)

-Prerequisite: 3 hours of literature The study and practice of documenting, reporting and presenting science in articles, audiovisual scripts, specifications, reports and proposals.

-4309 Advanced Creative Writing (3-3-0)

-Prerequisite: ENG 3309 or permission of instructor.
+4306 Science Writing (3-3-0) Prerequisite: 3 hours of literature The study and practice of documenting, reporting and presenting science in articles, audiovisual scripts, specifications, reports and proposals.
+4309 Advanced Creative Writing (3-3-0) Prerequisite: ENG 3309 or permission of instructor.
 Extended writing projects in poetry, fiction, and/or creative non-fiction.
 Emphasis on the practice of editing and publication.
 May be repeated once for credit, with permission.

-4311 Contemporary Literature (3-3-0)
+4311 Contemporary Literature (3-3-0) Prerequisite: 3 hours of literature.

-A study of the themes and techniques of prominent 20th-century writers.
+A study of the themes and techniques of prominent 20thcentury writers.
 Readings seek to identify and explore emerging traditions in literature since 1960.

-4312 Literature of the South and Southwest (3-3-0)
+4312 Literature of the South and Southwest (3-3-0) Prerequisite: 3 hours of literature.

 A study of Southern or Southwestern literature, the course may focus on a literary genre, region, topic, or critical approach.

-4313 Psychology through Literature (3-3-0)
+4313 Psychology through Literature (3-3-0) (Cross-listed as HUM 4313.
+Credit may not be earned for both.)
+Prerequisite: 3 hours of literature.

 The course adopts psychological theory as a methodology for studying literature and its cultural contexts.

 4314 Major Authors (3-3-0)

 Prerequisite: Six hours of literature.